numalj/Starbucks-GeoSpatial-Analysis/README.md

 <img src="/images/m3.png" width="500">

-## Buffer - Narrow down based on nearby Locations
+## 4) Buffer - Narrow down further based on nearby Locations

 Since there are a lot of possible stores we want to narrow things down.
 When upgrading to a Reserve Roastery, we want to avoid having regular starbucks locations nearby.
 This criteria can be used to narrow down our choices.